Colore

 b.
 Specific Positions

 Armstrong, D. M. (1987) “Smart and the secondary qualities.”
 In Metaphysics and Morality: Essays in Honour of J. J. C. Accorto, ed.
-P. Pettit, R. Silvestre, e J. Normanno.
+P. Piccolo, R. Silvestre, e J. Normanno.
 Oxford: Blackwell.
 Reprinted as chapter 3 of Readings on Color, vol. 1.)

 Classic statement of Physicalism.